sanketana/GenAI-Foudations/Week01_Intro_GenAI/homework.md

    - Jupyter Notebook
    - Git

-3. Submit a screenshot of your working setup
+3. Take a screenshot of your working setup

-## Submission Guidelines
-- Submit via course management system
-- Format: PDF for written portions
-- Include all screenshots and examples
-- Late submissions: -10 points per day

-## Grading Rubric
-- **Excellent (90-100%):** Thorough analysis, clear writing, all requirements met
-- **Good (80-89%):** Good analysis, minor issues with requirements
-- **Satisfactory (70-79%):** Basic requirements met, limited analysis
-- **Needs Improvement (<70%):** Missing components or insufficient analysis

 ## Resources
 - Course reading materials